-Considering the expected reduction in the use of chapter 7 because of means-testing and the provision that would allow fee waivers, CBO estimates that implementing the new fee structure and changes in fee classifications would result in an increase in offsetting collections totaling \$279 million over the 2002-2006 period.
+Considering the expected reduction in the use of chapter 7 because of means-testing and the provision that would allow fee waivers, CBO estimates that implementing the new fee structure and changes in fee classifications would result in an increase in offsetting collections totaling \$246 million over the 2006-2010 period.

 U.S. Trustee Site Visits in Chapter 11 Cases (Section 439).
 This section would expand the responsibilities of the U.S. Trustees in small business bankruptcy cases to include site visits to inspect the debtor's premises, review records, and verify that the debtor has filed tax returns.
 Based on information from the U.S. Trustees, CBO estimates that implementing section 439 would require about 20 additional analysts to conduct over 2,300 site visits each year.
-CBO estimates that implementing this provision would cost about \$11 million over the next five years for the salaries, benefits, and travel expenses associated with these additional personnel.
+CBO estimates that implementing this provision would cost about \$15 million over the 2006-2010 period for the salaries, benefits, and travel expenses associated with those additional personnel.

 Compilation and Publication of Bankruptcy Data and Statistics (Sections 601-602).
-H.R.
-333 would require the AOUSC to collect data on chapter 7, chapter 11, and chapter 13 cases and the U.S. Trustees to make such information available to the public.
-CBO estimates that it would cost about \$30 million over the 2002-2006 period to meet these requirements.
-Of the total estimated cost, about \$26 million would be required for additional legal clerks, analysts, and data base support.
+Beginning 18 months after enactment, the bill would require the AOUSC to collect data on chapter 7, chapter 11, and chapter 13 cases and the U.S. Trustees to make such information available to the public.
+CBO estimates that it would cost about \$32 million over the 2006-2010 period to meet these requirements.
+Of the total estimated cost, about \$25 million would be required for additional legal clerks, analysts, and data base support.
 The remainder would be incurred by the U.S. Trustees for compiling data and providing Internet access to records pertaining to bankruptcy cases.

 Audit Procedures (Section 603).
-Beginning 18 months after enactment, H.R.
-333 would require that at least one out of every 250 bankruptcy cases under chapter 7, chapter 11, and chapter 13, plus other selected cases under those chapters, be audited by an independent certified public accountant.
-Based on information from the U.S. Trustees, CBO estimates that about 1.6 million cases would be subject to audits in fiscal year 2003, increasing to about 1.9 million in fiscal year 2006.
-CBO assumes that about 0.8 percent of those cases would be audited and that each audit would cost about \$1,000 (in 2001 dollars).
+Beginning 18 months after enactment, S. 256 would require that at least one out of every 250 bankruptcy cases under chapter 7 and chapter 13, plus other selected cases under those chapters, be audited by an independent certified public accountant.
+Based on information from the U.S. Trustees, CBO estimates that less than 1 percent of about 1.6 million cases a year would be subject to potential audits.
+Each audit would cost roughly \$1,000 (in 2005 dollars).
 CBO also expects that the U.S. Trustees would need about 10 additional analysts and attorneys to support the follow-up work associated with the audits.
-We estimate that implementing this provision would cost \$68 million over the 2003-2006 period.
+We estimate that implementing this provision would cost \$66 million over the 2006-2010 period.

-Additional Judgeships-Support Costs (Section 1224).
-This provision would extend five temporary bankruptcy judgeships and authorize 23 new temporary bankruptcy judgeships for 21 federal judicial districts.
-Based on information from the AOUSC, CBO assumes that about half of the 23 new positions would be filled by the beginning of fiscal year 2002 and the rest would be filled by the start of fiscal year 2003.
-Also, we anticipate that all five temporary judgeships would be filled by fiscal year 2003.
-We expect that discretionary expenditures for support costs associated with each judgeship would average about \$460,000 annually (in 2001 dollars).
-CBO estimates that the administrative support of additional bankruptcy judges would require an appropriation of less than \$500,000 in fiscal year 2001 and \$63 million over the 2002-2006 period.
+Additional Judgeships-Support Costs (Section 1223).
+This provision would extend four temporary bankruptcy judgeships and authorize 28 new temporary bankruptcy judgeships.
+Based on information from the AOUSC, CBO assumes that about half of the 28 new positions would be filled by the beginning of fiscal year 2006 and the rest would be filled by the start of fiscal year 2007.
+Also, we anticipate that all four temporary judgeships would be filled by fiscal year 2007.
+We expect that discretionary expenditures for support costs associated with each judgeship would average about \$500,000 annually (in 2005 dollars).
+CBO estimates that the administrative support of additional bankruptcy judges would cost less than \$200,000 in fiscal year 2005 and \$76 million over the 2006-2010 period.
 (Salaries and benefits for the judges are classified as mandatory spending, and those costs are described below.)